 Figure 4-8 presents the projection for LED device lifetime.
-The device life, measured to 70%, lumen maintenance, is projected to increases linearly until it reaches 50,000 hours in 2008.
+The device life, measured to 70% lumen maintenance, is projected to increase linearly until it reaches 50,000 hours in 2008.
 An average lamp life of 50,000 hours would allow LED devices to last more than twice as long as conventional linear fluorescent lighting products, five times longer than compact fluorescent lamps, and fifty times longer than incandescent lighting products.
-Many refer to lifetimes in terms of 50% lumen maintenance, but this plot presents performance in terms of 70% lumen maintenance, which is closer to what may be required for market acceptance.
-In the case of OLEDs in the following section, 50% lumen maintenance is used because this is consistent with the current performance requirements for display applications.
+It is important to note that projections below represent the lifetime of the device, not the luminaire.
+Because drivers may limit the lifetime of the LED luminaire, improving the lifetime of the driver to equal or exceed that of the LED device is a goal of the SSL program.